Women's Participation in Open Source Software: A Survey of the Literature: Results

 \textsc{Create and enforce a Code of Conduct.} Developing a code of conduct for the community~\cite{PS3,PS8,PS16,PS24,PS27,PS33,PS37,PS47} helps to mitigate Tightrope effects\footnote{ The term Tightrope is usually associated with the circus, where a performer walks on a stretched rope.
-Following an analogy, the term can refer to the narrow band of socially acceptable behavior for someone, in our case, women~\cite{PS3}.} by assisting communities in articulating acceptable behaviors for all members~\cite{PS8}.
-The code of conduct comprises the collective norms of a community, as mantras to shape the culture of collaboration~\cite{PS37}, the community’s expectations and values to create a friendly and inclusive community~\cite{PS8,PS33}.
-While having a code of conduct will not prevent sexism, it indicates to any men who have firmly held anti-female behaviors that such actions will not be tolerated in the project~\cite{PS21}.
+Following the analogy, the term can refer to the narrow band of socially acceptable behavior for someone, in our case, women~\cite{PS3}.} by assisting communities in articulating acceptable behaviors for all members~\cite{PS8}.
+The code of conduct comprises the collective norms of a community, as mantras that shape the culture of collaboration~\cite{PS37} as well as the community’s expectations and values to create a friendly and inclusive community~\cite{PS8,PS33}.
+While having a code of conduct will not prevent sexism, it indicates to any men who display sexist behaviors that such actions will not be tolerated in the project~\cite{PS21}.
 However, according to Robson's study~\cite{PS34}, just creating a code of conduct will not increase women's participation.
 The author showed that projects that introduced a code of conduct in their history saw women's participation increase almost at the same rate of projects without a code of conduct.
 Projects increased from 2.37\% to 3.81\% after a code's introduction.
 Projects without codes of conduct, comparing gender diversity within similar periods yields, had an increase from 4.10\% to 5.53\%.
 The average increases were 1.44\%, and 1.43\%, respectively, which means creating the code of conduct did not help increase women's participation.
 Robson~\cite{PS34} posits that the code of conduct needs to be enforced among the project members.
-Indeed, it is necessary to have mechanisms in place to implement the code and show that violations have consequences~\cite{PS8,PS33}.
+Communities should put mechanisms in place to implement the code and show that violations have consequences~\cite{PS8,PS33}.

-\MyBox{The strategies that OSS communities can employ to increase women's participation include providing awareness and numbers about women contributors, inclusive language, women-specific groups and events, de-stereotyping the OSS contributor, encouraging and welcoming women, having women in leadership, de-biasing tools, recognizing women's achievement, preparing mentors to guide women, and creating and enforcing a code of conduct.}
+\MyBox{The strategies that OSS communities can employ to increase women's participation include providing awareness and statistics about women contributors, inclusive language, women-specific groups and events, de-stereotyping the OSS contributor, encouraging and welcoming women, having women in leadership, de-biasing tools, recognizing women's achievement, preparing mentors to guide women, and creating and enforcing a code of conduct.}